A ménage à trois of Georgian, Russian, & California Cuisine

 Chanakhi: In Georgia, “women, wine, song, - and Chanakhi!”
 Lamb stew seasoned with good conversation, strong red wine, spices, potatoes, eggplants, tomatoes, and green beans.
 Here is the best of my Georgian cooking! $18

 Kotleti: Now imagine three ground meats – beef, chicken, and turkey with marinated Russian vegetables pan-fried enter the opening under your nose.
 Ooooh baby, where is my beer!
-(S)$9.50 (I) $12.50
+(S)$10.50 (I) $14

 Tabaka (Loresha’s special aka Yellow Blue Bus): Is not your fried yard bird.
 A plump and juicy fried Cornish hen is split down the middle with crisp skin is a poem of a meal on its own.
 Please allow 25 minutes to catch the bird, stick it under a rock, and to fry it.
 Like Loresha purrs, "Your mouth will be delighted like never before, with this tasty, fiery marvel from the Caucasus.”$17

 Shashlik: (Thursday through Sunday only) Is tantalizing meat fire roasted on long evil-looking daggers until it is as tender and juicy as the lips of your lover.
 Just be patient it could take 20 minutes until the flesh is just right.
-Chicken $16, Pork $17, sometimes Lamb(A)
+Chicken $17, Pork $18

-Satsivi: Chicken with walnut sauce.
+Satsivi: Chicken, red pepper, eggplant, or vegetarian chicken with walnut sauce served with shotis puri(Georgian bread).
 Satsivi is really a party dish par excellence.
-Can be served cold or hot. $12.50
+Can be served cold or hot. $12.50 GF bread available

 Chakhokhbili: Is a chicken dish that is refreshing and slightly tangy with lemon, tomato, garlic, and a bunch of fresh herbs.
 It is healthy, simple, and delectable. $16